Create a DDL data source using SQL files

-Creating a DDL data source
+Step 2.
+Create a DDL data source from the SQL file

-family-ddl.sql is defined as a data source, the names of the table and of its columns as well as the info about corresponding data types are now available in the editor.
+Now we are going to create an SQL file for adding data to the table.
+On Step 2, the SQL file was defined as a data source, the names of the table and of its columns as well as the info about corresponding data types are now available in the editor.

-- Create an SQL file (e.g.
+Create an SQL file.

-Let us add this simple
+let's add this simple

-INSERT INTO family (member_id, name, relation) VALUES (1, 'Chloe', 'mother');
+INSERTstatement into the file:insert into family (member_id, name, relation) values (1, 'Chloe', 'mother');

-INSERTstatement by selecting the corresponding predefined pattern: Ctrl+J |
+INSERTstatement by selecting the corresponding predefined pattern: Control+J |

 ins - insert rows into a table.

-Select the table name (
+Select the table name

-Select the list of column names (
+Select the list of column names

-member_id, name, relation).
+member_id, name, relation.

-When specifying the values, press Ctrl+P (View | Parameter Info) to see the information about the value types.
+When specifying the values, press Control+P () to see the information about the value types.